louieyan/r4ds-exercise-solutions/strings.md

 1. Find all words that start or end with x.
 1. Find all words that start with a vowel and end with a consonant.
 1. Are there any words that contain at least one of each different vowel?
-1. What word has the higher number of vowels?
-What word has the highest proportion of vowels?
-(Hint: what is the denominator?)

 </div>